This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 $ORAC1120 is the name of Oracle Database 11g Release 2 (11.2) installation user ID.

-You are prompted for the database system identifier, known as the
+You are prompted to enter the database system identifier known as the

 ORAENV file (